gspiga/gspiga.github.io/_posts/2024-03-06-WellsFargoAutographJourney.md

       url: "https://unsplash.com"
 ---

-Wells Fargo's new introduction Over the past year, I have taken a strong interest in the Credit Card Market, especially when it comes to traveling.
+Wells Fargo has announced their new Autograph Journey card.
+Over the past year, I have taken a strong interest in the Credit Card Market, especially when it comes to traveling.